pimcore/customer-data-framework/doc/19_SSO_Flows.md

-# Flows for the Single Sign On Sample Implementation
+# Flows for the Single Sign On Sample Implementation (Deprecated Feature)
 The sample SSO implementation does not use any of `HWIOAuthBundle`'s routing definitions and the registration/connect functionality provided by the `ConnectController` is not used as the registration flow in the bundle lacks flexibility and does not work properly with Pimcore data objects (especially the registration handler expecting a user object to